sequentech/release-bot/README.md

 The bot intelligently handles release publishing based on the trigger:

 #### PR Merge Auto-Publishing
-When a PR with a branch name like `release/v1.2.3` is merged:
+When a PR from a release branch is merged:
-1. Bot extracts version from branch name (or PR title as fallback)
+1. Bot extracts version from branch name using pattern from config (default: `release/{major}.{minor}`)
+   - Fallback: Parse PR title if branch doesn't match pattern
 2. Searches PR body for associated ticket references
 3. Runs: `release-tool publish 1.2.3 --release-mode just-publish --ticket <number>`
 4. **Just-Publish Mode**: Only marks the existing draft release as published without: